Echocardiography and Structural Heart Symposium, 40th Annual

 Loews Coral Gables Hotel, Coral Gables, Florida

-As valvular heart disease and structural heart treatments become more integral within cardiology, providers will rely on the diagnosis and treatment of disease using transcatheter/nonsurgical therapy.
+As valvular heart disease and structural heart treatments become more integral within cardiology, providers will increasingly rely on the diagnosis and treatment of disease using transcatheter/nonsurgical therapy.

-These discussions will include advanced echocardiography imaging techniques (3-D, Strain, CT and TEE) and valve repair approaches (TAVR, Transcatheter Edge-to-Edge Repair (TEER), left atrial appendage occlusion devices, paravalvular closure and alcohol septal ablation).
-Treatment focus will be on aortic, mitral and tricuspid valves and interatrial septum valvular heart disease, as well as specific patient populations, including those with cancer, atrial fibrillation, valvular heart disease and hypertrophic cardiomyopathy.
-Current controversies speak to indications and contraindications for various diagnostic and treatment approaches.
+Moreover, our internationally renowned faculty will delve into the latest developments, cutting-edge technologies and future directions in structural heart disease assessment, treatment options and advanced cardiac imaging.
+These discussions will encompass advanced echocardiography imaging techniques (3-D, Strain, CT and TEE) and valve repair approaches (TAVR, Transcatheter Edge-to-Edge Repair (TEER), left atrial appendage occlusion devices, paravalvular closure and alcohol septal ablation).
+Our treatment focus will be on aortic, mitral and tricuspid valves; interatrial septum valvular heart disease; and specific patient populations, including those with cancer, atrial fibrillation valvular heart disease and hypertrophic cardiomyopathy.
+In addition to all of this, we will also address current controversies surrounding indications and contraindications for various diagnostic and treatment approaches.

 Learning Objectives